Highlights from InfoComm 2021

 Wyrestorm introduced HDMI switchers that can handle HDMI 2.1 8k at 60FPS.
 It achieves this using their fiber optic HDMI cables.

-Global AV Discipline Leader
+Global Audiovisual Discipline Leader

 Corporate Market Leader